estebansep1/Weather-App/README.md

-# Weather-App
-basic weather app
+This is a basic weather app to help practice and execute what i have learned so far.